martinandersson/nomagichttp/POA.md

   this option).
 - `Request.httpVersion()` returns a validated `HttpVersion`, perhaps not the first request of a protocol upgrade?
-- Server rejects all requests using HTTP less than 1.0.
+- Server rejects all requests using HTTP less than 1.0 (with 426 (Upgrade Required)).
 - Add server config to reject HTTP/1.0 clients (false by default, docs recommend to enable for connection optimization)